 In studying ethics, students have the opportunity to reflect on matters of pressing importance, to anticipate and respond to moral dilemmas and to think deeply about what kind of life one ought to lead.

-The undergraduate certificate in practical and interdisciplinary ethics provides students the opportunity to identify a concentration in the study of ethics.
-The program allows students to analyze the moral issues that arise in various disciplines, fields, and professions, and sharpens their analytical skills by providing them with a solid foundation in ethical theory.
+The Practical & Interdisciplinary Ethics certificate program provides undergraduate students the opportunity to identify a concentration in the study of ethics.
+The certificate allows students to analyze the moral issues that arise in various disciplines, fields, and professions, and sharpens their analytical skills by providing them with a solid foundation in ethical theory.
 The certificate program is open to any Webster University student, as well as to individuals not currently enrolled who meet the general requirements for admission to the University.

 Topics explored in the Practical & Interdisciplinary Ethics program:

 - Should we pursue research on stem cells?

 - How much truth is required in advertising?